utcs356/sp25/_pages/5_dns.md

 /* the IP address and domain name for the referred nameserver */ uint8_t TDNSParseMsg (const char *message, uint64_t size, struct TDNSParseResult *parsed);

-/* Finds a DNS entry for the query represented by `parsed` and stores the result in `result`*/ /* Returns 0 if it fails to find a corresponding entry */ /* Returns 1 if it finds a corresponding entry */
+/* Finds a DNS record for the query represented by `parsed` and stores the result in `result`*/ /* Returns 0 if it fails to find a corresponding record */ /* Returns 1 if it finds a corresponding record */
-/* If the entry indicates delegation, result->delegate_ip will store */ /* the IP address to which it delegates the query */ uint8_t TDNSFind (struct TDNSServerContext* context, struct TDNSParseResult *parsed, struct TDNSFindResult *result);
+/* If the record indicates delegation, result->delegate_ip will store */ /* the IP address to which it delegates the query */ uint8_t TDNSFind (struct TDNSServerContext* context, struct TDNSParseResult *parsed, struct TDNSFindResult *result);